From Venture Capital to Investment Banking: The Best Pathway into Finance?

 You can’t gain the same skills you would at a bank – valuation, financial modeling, and deal analysis – and it’s tough to move to non-finance roles if your only work experience is in VC.

-If you don’t know what you want to do in the long term, you keep more options open by joining a large bank than you do by going into a buy-side role straight out of undergrad.
+If you don’t know what you want to do in the long term, you keep more options open by joining a large bank than you do by going into a buy-side role straight out of undergrad, as explained in your investment banking vs private equity article.

 Q: Agreed.
 So, the VC internship proved you had finance experience, and the BD role at the entertainment startup was your “interesting point.”